Bartlebys/BartlebysCore/README.md

 # What is Bartleby's Core?

-BarlebysCore is a small framework written in Swift4 available for macOS, iOS, tvOS et Linux, that allows to :
+BarlebysCore is a framework written in Swift4, available for macOS, iOS, tvOS et Linux, that allows to :

 1. insure the persistency Generic Collection of Swift 4 Objects.
 2. create serializable reusable HTTP Operation